PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 There are genes that need to use special, individual logic to determine their gene results for recommendation lookup.

 See [Gene Definition Exceptions](/methods/Gene-Definition-Exceptions) for details on these genes.

+In the `Reporter` JSON output, the diplotype used to look up the recommendation is specified in the `recommendationDiplotype` field.

+The "real" diplotype is stored in the `sourceDiplotype` field.
+This will be either what the `Named Allele Matcher` called, or was provided as an outside call.
+This is the value that is displayed in the PharmCAT reports.